laurosilvacom/nextjs-fundamentals/lessons/0102-manual-installation/README.md

 > Note: You can also use yarn or npm to initialize your project if you prefer.

-Install the necessary dependencies: Once your project is initialized, install the necessary dependencies for a Next.js application.
+Once your project is initialized, install the necessary dependencies for a Next.js application.

 ```bash
 pnpm install next@latest react@latest react-dom@latest